liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 ### After migration

-After the migration is completed, verify that your content's successfully moved to SharePoint or OneDrive.
+After the migration is completed, verify that your content successfully moved to SharePoint or OneDrive.

 ### Large migrations over 100 TB